-Russia launches fight for industrial heartland, Ukraine says
+Russia forces attacking along broad east front, Ukraine says

 Haidai said that before advancing, Russian forces “just started leveling everything to the ground.”
 He said his forces retreated to regroup and keep fighting.

-Meanwhile, in the besieged southern port city of Mariupol, Denys Prokopenko, commander of the Azov Regiment of the Ukrainian National Guard that was holding out against Russian forces, said in a video message that Russia had begun dropping bunker-buster bombs on the Azovstal steel plant where the regiment was holed up.
+In Mariupol, Denys Prokopenko, commander of the Azov Regiment of the Ukrainian National Guard, said in a video message that Russia had begun dropping bunker-buster bombs on the Azovstal steel plant where the regiment was holding out.

 The sprawling plant contains a warren of tunnels where both fighters and civilians are sheltering.
 It is believed to be the last major pocket of resistance in the shattered city.

+Russia has Mariupol surrounded and has been fighting a bloody battle to seize it.
+If Russia takes Mariupol, it would free up troops for use elsewhere in the Donbas, deprive Ukraine of a vital port, and complete a land bridge between Russia and the Crimean Peninsula, seized from Ukraine from 2014.

-In Lviv, a city close to the Polish border that has seen only sporadic attacks during almost two months of war, at least seven people were reported killed in missile strikes.
+In western Ukraine near the Polish border, at least seven people were reported killed Monday in missile strikes on Lviv.

 Lviv has been a haven for civilians fleeing the fighting elsewhere.
-And to the Kremlin’s increasing anger, it has also become a major gateway for NATO-supplied weapons.
+And to the Kremlin’s increasing anger, the city has also become a major gateway for NATO-supplied weapons.

-The attack on Lviv hit three military infrastructure facilities and an auto shop, according to the region’s governor, Maksym Kozytskyy.
-He said the wounded included a child.
+The attack hit three military infrastructure facilities and an auto shop, according to the region’s governor, Maksym Kozytskyy.

 A hotel sheltering Ukrainians who had fled the fighting in other parts of the country was also badly damaged, Lviv Mayor Andriy Sadovyi said.

-“The nightmare of war has caught up with us even in Lviv,” said Lyudmila Turchak, who fled with two children from the eastern city of Kharkiv.
+“The nightmare of war has caught up with us even in Lviv,” said Lyudmila Turchak, who fled with two children from Kharkiv in the east.

-The biggest city in western Ukraine and a major transportation hub, Lviv is about 80 kilometers (50 miles) from Poland, a NATO member.

-Russia has complained about the increasing flow of Western weapons to Ukraine and warned that such aid could have consequences.
-On Russian state media, some anchors have charged that the supplies amount to direct Western engagement in the fight against Russia.

-Kharkiv, Ukraine’s second-largest city, was hit by shelling that killed at least three people, according to Associated Press journalists on the scene.
-One of the dead was a woman who appeared to be going out to collect water in the rain.
-She was found with a water canister and an umbrella by her side.
+Kharkiv, Ukraine’s second-largest city, was hit by shelling Monday that killed at least three people, according to Associated Press journalists on the scene.
+Shelling could be heard overnight and into Tuesday morning in the major eastern city, which has been struck numerous times but remains firmly in Ukrainian control.

 Moscow said its missiles struck military targets in eastern and central Ukraine including ammunition depots, command headquarters, and groups of troops and vehicles.
 It reported that its artillery hit hundreds of Ukrainian targets, and that warplanes conducted 108 strikes on troops and military equipment.
 The claims could not be independently verified.